sb2cl/Dycops21_OneModel/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+In this repository you will find the examples of the following publication:

+- Santos-Navarro, F. N., Navarro, J. L., Boada, Y., Vignoni, A., & Picó, J. (2022).
+"OneModel: an open-source SBML modeling tool focused on accessibility, simplicity, and modularity." *DYCOPS*.

 ## Installation

-You will need Matlab R2020b, Python v3.8.0 and OneModel v0.0.9, for executing the examples in this repository.
+You will need Matlab R2020b, Python v3.8.0 and OneModel v0.0.10, for running the examples in this repository.

 You can use pip to install OneModel: